-(a) Ingress and egress for single-family residential uses and middle housing types (duplexes, triplexes quadplexes, townhouses, and cottage clusters) must be paved to a minimum width of ten feet.
-Maximum ~~driveway~~ widths for new or expanded driveways must not exceed ~~26~~24 feet ~~for one and two car garages, and 37 feet for three or more car garages~~.
-For the purposes of this section, driveway widths must be measured at the right-of-way line.
+- (a) Ingress and egress for single-family residential uses and middle housing types (duplexes, triplexes, quadplexes, townhouses, and cottage clusters) must be paved to a minimum width of ten feet.
+Maximum widths for new or expanded driveways must not exceed 24 feet.
+For the purposes of this section, driveway widths must be measured at the right-of-way line. - (b) Ingress and egress for multi-family residential uses must not be less than the following: